-Role of the recreation administrator in the planning, acquisition, development, financing, staffing and maintaining of recreational lands, waters, and structures.
-Use of natural and man-made resources in the environment.
-580. Leisure and the Aging Process (3) Concepts of the relationship between leisure and gerontology are examined.
+Organizational behavior, budgeting, financing, legal and legislative aspects, contracts, grants and future trends of recreation systems.
+Methods of investigation, data analysis, and reporting in relation to research needs in recreation.
+(Formerly numbered Recreation 465.)
+575. Designing Recreation Areas and Facilities (3) Prerequisite: Recreation 101 Design principles and concepts applied to planning and development of park and recreation areas and facilities.
+(Formerly entitled Management of Recreation Areas and 580.
+Leisure and the Aging Process (3) Concepts of the relationship between leisure and gerontology are examined.
 Influence of leisure and recreation on work and life satisfaction of older adults.
 GRADUATE COURSES 604.
 Seminar in Problems in Recreation (3) Alternate Years A survey of current problems facing the recreation profession, a review of literature, discussion of trends and observation of school situations together with the analysis and evaluation of actual problems.
 Written reports are required.
-705. Seminar in Park Management (3) Alternate Years Prerequisite: Recreation 465.
+705. Seminar in Park Management (3) Alternate Years Prerequisite: Recreation 565.